 - Introducing additional ways to offer knowledge to employees as and when they need it.
 There has traditionally been two employee access points to (formally documented) knowledge.
 Firstly, MDRs – the knowledge base(s) – that were initially made available to IT staff and then extended, usually with different articles, to end users via self-service portals.
 Secondly, ITSM tools introduced in-ticket (and in-portal) knowledge features to automatically provide relevant knowledge as the employee types the need.
 From an end-user perspective, this still requires them to “go somewhere” to seek help (and knowledge) rather than having the knowledge come to them.
 With the latter mirroring what employees are now increasingly experiencing, and expecting, in their personal lives.

-So, all this hopefully gets you to where your It organization needs to be now.
+So, all this hopefully gets you to where your IT organization needs to be for knowledge management success.
 But what about the future and the growing importance of knowledge management?
 What do you need to do to prepare for this?
-If you’ve been following this series, then you’ll know what’s coming… you’ll need to wait for my next article or alternatively you can read a paper I wrote for Kaleo Software: “Prepare Your IT Service Desk for Its Knowledge-Powered Future Now.”
+To help, you can read a paper I wrote for Kaleo Software: “Prepare Your IT Service Desk for Its Knowledge-Powered Future Now.”
 This is available on the Kaleo website now.

 Principal Analyst and Content Director at the ITSM-focused industry analyst firm ITSM.tools.
 Also an independent IT and IT service management marketing content creator, and a frequent blogger, writer, and presenter on the challenges and opportunities for IT service management professionals.